Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/_index.md

 {% endnavtabs %}
 The `id` value returned can now be used for mTLS plugin configurations or consumer mappings.

-### Create manual mappings between certificate and Consumer object
+### Create manual mappings between certificate and consumer object

-Sometimes, you might not want to use automatic Consumer lookup, or you have certificates that contain a field value not directly associated with **Consumer** objects.
-In those situations, you may manually assign one or more subject names to the **Consumer** object for identifying the correct Consumer.
+Sometimes, you might not want to use automatic consumer lookup, or you have certificates that contain a field value not directly associated with consumer objects.
+In those situations, you may manually assign one or more subject names to the consumer object for identifying the correct consumer.

+{:.note}
-> **Note:** Subject names refer to the certificate's Subject Alternative Names (SAN) or Common Name (CN).
-CN will only be used if the SAN extension does not exist.
+> **Note**: Subject names refer to the certificate's Subject Alternative Names (SAN) or Common Name (CN).
+CN is only used if the SAN extension does not exist.

 {% navtabs %}
 {% navtab Kong Admin API %}